 Opposition from residents:

 - A neighbor from 348 Lucerne said the variances and house designs depart so significantly from the norm that it was not an appropriate request for the BZA, which is to decide to minor adjustments to the zoning code.
-He argued that the average lot width, which is determined by an average, is greater than the width proposed by Mr. Stroud.
+He argued that the average lot width, which is determined by an average of houses in a 500-foot impact area, is greater than the width proposed by Mr. Strout.
 He also argued that the house renderings were not in keeping with the neighborhood’s architecture.

 - A neighbor from 272 Lucerne said there have been two sinkholes in the street in front of the property.
 He asked the BZA to protect the look of the whole neighborhood while considering the individual request, and pointed out the developer’s stated hardship was self-inflicted, as the property didn’t have to be divided at all except for profit.
 Financial hardship is not an allowed justification to waive regulations.